hammeiam/movie-manager-gem/README.md

     $ gem install movie_manager_gem

+## Getting Started

+From your home directory, simply run:

+		movie-manager-gem

 ## Usage

-From your home directory, simply run 'movie-manager-gem' That's it.

 Below are a list of valid commands.
-Brackets [ ] indicate user input.
+Brackets indicate user input (don't use brackets when inputing arguments).

 To begin, drag and drop in the folder that holds your movies to add them to the database:

 		start [file path]

 Return a list of actors with the given name: